 The lesson in all of this is simple: Keep an eye out for the kids seen in these heartwarming videos, playing catch with their heroes on the field.
 You might see them on the diamond doing big things themselves in the future.
-Speaking with MLB.com's Christian Boutwell before a game with the Twins, Springer spoke to how much he looked up to Hunter as a kid:
+Springer spoke to how much he looked up to Hunter as a kid:

 So much so that Springer looks back on that game of catch as a significant moment in his life:

 "I was just there one day and he was out on the field.
 And he threw me a ball and I threw it back and we just kind of kept playing catch.
 I'll never forget that.
 He didn't have to do it and he did it.
 It stuck with me.
 He changed my life and I was only eight years old."

 Does Springer think about that moment when coming into contact young kids at the ballpark now?